lbdyck/prompters/README.md

 **Note** The use of `mandb` to update the man page database is highly (strongly) recommended.

-## zotinstall
+## zothelper

-This tool demonstrates constructing a zopen install command by prompting for the packages to install and then perform a `mandb` if enabled.
+This tools will prompt for one of the available `zopen` options and then construct the appropriate command.

-## zotremove
+If the selected command is not support by `zothelper` then the commands help will be displaywed.

-The reverse of zopen_install to remove packages.
+Currently `clean`, `install`, and `remove` are supported.

 ## tspin